Nabeel-javaid/report/README.md

 Throughout the audit, I kept a detailed record of my findings, categorizing them by their potential impact on the system's security, efficiency, and functionality.
 This culminated in a comprehensive report that not only highlighted areas of concern but also offered recommendations for improvement.
 The report aimed to provide the Phat Contract team with actionable insights to enhance the system's security posture, optimize performance, and align the implementation more closely with the project's goals.

+## Other Audit Reports and Automated Findings

+**Previous Audits**
+There isn't any previous audit (mentioned on C4 overview)

+**Known issues and risks**: Since it was a rust audt there wasn't any Bot race.

+## Full representation of the project’s risk model

 ### Systemic Risks